rapidsai/cudf/docs/dask_cudf/source/index.rst

-..
-Dask cuDF documentation coordinating file, created by sphinx-quickstart on Mon Feb  6 18:48:11 2023.
+.. dask-cudf documentation coordinating file, created by sphinx-quickstart on Mon Feb  6 18:48:11 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.